hxwang/Seminar/CRASH-2014-Sep/CANDOR-Clean-Slate-System-Integrity-using-Selective-Redo.md

 - ...

 ### Obfuscating Memory
-- any two sequence of memory access should be indigtinguishable
+- any two sequence of memory access should be indistinguishable
-- minimize changes to eixsting architecture
+- minimize changes to existing architecture

 ### Oblivious RAM